dami2106/Parallelising-Serial-Algorithms/README.md

 ```shell
 ./chmod +x run.sh
 ```
-After this, you should be allowed to run the script.
+After this, you should be allowed to run the script using `./run.sh` in terminal as stated.

 The user does not need to manually run the makefile, though this is still possible if each file wants to be tested manually or individually.